krr-up/t-asprin/README.md

 # A system for temporal ASP with Preferences ⌚🫶🏼

-This repository includes the system t-asprin for temporal ASP with Preferences.
+This repository contains the system t-asprin for temporal ASP with Preferences.

 t-asprin combines [asprin](https://github.com/potassco/asprin) with meta-programming in [clingo](https://github.com/potassco/clingo).

+The approach is described in this short [paper](docs/taasp25.pdf) for [TAASP'25](https://taasp.at/2025).

 To illustrate the usage of t-asprin, we model three classic planning problems — **dinner**, **monkey**, and **travel** — drawing from two foundational papers: